palmersaccount/Pixelsorting/README.md

 Requires numpy. `pip install numpy`

 There is also a requirements file which pretty much does the same via `pip install -r requirements.txt`.

+To instal all at once, run `pip install pillow requests tqdm numpy`

 ---